Published on November 29th, 2010 | by andrea devon10

 |chocolate chips||2 tbsp||½ cup||1 cup||2 cups|

-add the dry ingredients to the wet ingredients and stir until well combined. separate dough into correct number of portions (2, 8, 16, etc). roll gently and then squash in your hands or on the baking sheet to about 1/2 inch thick. bake for about 12-14 minutes, until just starting to brown on the edges/bottoms. then let the cookies cool on cookie sheet for 10 minutes to firm up before moving them to a cooling rack. devour!
+- Add the dry ingredients to the wet ingredients and stir until well combined.
+Divide dough evenly into the correct number of portions (2, 8, 16, 32).
+Roll dough gently and then squash in your hands or on the baking sheet to about ½-inch thick.

 - Bake for about 12-14 minutes, until just starting to brown on the edges/bottoms.
 Let the cookies cool on cookie sheet for 10 minutes to firm up before moving them to a cooling rack.
 Devour!